About Raquel Brown

 My story…

 After earning a Bachelor of Arts in Art Therapy with a Minor in Psychology from Southern Adventist University in Tennessee in December 2015, I pursued a Master of Science in School Counseling.
 During my graduate studies, I worked as a Mental Health Technician at a residential child and adolescent behavioral hospital and as a Disability Support Services Representative at my alma mater.
 I completed 800 hours of school counseling internships across elementary, middle, and high school settings.
 In November 2017, I relocated to France with my partner, where I taught English as a second language to children aged 2-10, completing my final master’s class abroad in the summer of 2018.
+After working as a school counselor for 5 years, I pursued and completed my post graduate Clinical Mental Health Counseling Certification.

 In 2019, after returning to the United States, I accepted a role as one of the first Professional School Counselors serving private schools through Catapult Learning in Central Florida.
 Over two years, I provided individual and small group counseling to K-12 students across seven culturally diverse private schools while collaborating with academic leadership teams.
-In 2021, we relocated again to Georgetown, Texas, with the intention of establishing long-term roots.
+In 2021, I relocated again to Georgetown, Texas, with the intention of establishing long-term roots.
 I worked as an Elementary School Counselor in Austin ISD from 2021-2022, supporting students through the rapid influx of Afghan refugees by creating ambassador programs and peace projects to foster integration.
 In 2022, I joined Georgetown ISD as an Elementary School Counselor, a role I held for the 2022-2024 school years.
-In January 2023, I began pursuing my Post Graduate Clinical Mental Health Counseling Certification, and in March 2024, I launched my private practice, Transform Insight Therapy, PLLC.
-Later on that year I also began working as aTherapist for Charlie Health doing intensive outpatient programming, where I run groups, and hold individual, family, and couple sessions with children, adolescents, and adults.
-In my private practice, I design and facilitate constructive seasonal groups, tailored to the populations I serve and I offer a limited number of individual and couple sessions for adults.

-My personal and professional experiences have provided me with a depth of understanding in attachment, trauma/grief, mood disturbance, compulsive urges, early childhood development, psychoanalytic approaches, and systems theory.
+My personal and professional experiences have provided me with a depth of understanding in attachment, grief, mood disturbances (anxiety, depression, bipolar, psychosis), obsessive and compulsive urges, eating disorders, early childhood trauma, and relational intimacy issues.
 I’ve been exposed to a variety of cultural perspectives, enabling me to approach each therapeutic relationship with an open, non-biased mindset.
-I deeply value the unique qualities each client brings to our therapeutic work and honor their freedom to explore their beliefs and worldview.
-To enhance my practice, I have received additional training in Internal Family Systems (IFS), Psychodynamic Therapy in Polyamory/CNM, Sensorimotor Psychotherapy, LGBTQIA, Veteran populations, and Addiction.
-I continually seek opportunities for professional growth when I sense that I have knowledge gaps because I want to continually improve my craft, always.
+I deeply value the unique qualities each client brings to our therapeutic work and honor their freedom to explore their beliefs and worldview and I enjoy existential therapeutic approaches to help clients develop their sense of meaning and purpose.

-The complexities of each life stage, and relational dynamics that unfold, inspire me to continue finding ways to not only grow, but service my community.
+I have received additional training to enhance my practice with Internal Family Systems (IFS) Therapy, Sensorimotor Psychotherapy, Psychodynamic Therapy in Polyamory/CNM, LGBTQIA, Veteran populations, and Addiction.
+I am also able to facilitate a number a assessments, such as Career Assessments, Mood & Personality Assessments, or the Autism Spectrum Quotient as well as some others upon request.
 I have collaborated with nonprofit organizations in Tennessee, Florida, and Texas to support individuals and families in accessing essential resources.
 I have had the opportunity to offer Natural Disaster Support Groups, Eating Disorder Groups, Trauma Focused Groups, Grief Groups, and a wide range of social emotional learning groups.
 My passion for therapy drives me to create safe, welcoming, and nurturing environments where clients can heal, grow, and gain transformative insights.
-When I am not in a session, I’m typically either with my son, my partner, my close friends, or I’m capitalizing on precious “me time” where I enjoy writing songs or poetry, exercising, scrapbooking, reading, cooking (and then eating) or following a random curiosity wherever it may lead.

 - Raquel